Logo

 Sec.
 147g – Employee MPSERS reimbursement – NEW

-House: Appropriates $51.6 million for districts to use to offset the employee’s 3% contribution for retiree healthcare with intent language to annually increase the appropriation until the 3% contribution is fully reimbursed.
+Appropriates $181.5 million for districts to use to reimburse an employee’s 3% contribution for retiree healthcare.

 Sec.
 164j – Collective bargaining violations -- NEW